yngvem/PDImaging/README.md

 3. Textures using wavelets
 4. 3D-Implementations of some algorithms
 5. Image inpainting (maybe)
-6. Markov model techniques (Not variational or PDE based, but interesting nonetheless)

 ### Required python packages:
 I reccomend using an installation of the great Anaconda Python bundle, as that will have all required Python packages installed.
 If not, these are the packages this toolbox requires: